Stephen Bartels, MD, MS

 Program Goals: The goal of this training program is to increase the number of researchers in geriatric mental health services research by preparing them with the requisite skills to conduct mental health services research in age-relevant settings, populations, and service models.

 This multi-site Services Research Training Collaboratory (SRTC) brings together the strengths of investigators and training opportunities in four leading centers of excellence in geriatric mental health services research, namely Dartmouth College, Cornell University, the University of Washington (UW), and the University of Michigan (UM).
-For detailed information about the research ongoings at each site, visit our downloadable T32 Program Overview.
+For detailed information about the research ongoings at each site, visit our downloadable T32 Program Brochure.

 The program’s goal is to grow the field of early-career research scientists focusing on geriatric mental health services through a proven, innovative, transdisciplinary, multi-site, training collaboratory.
 We achieve this goal by providing fellows with a two-year program consisting of: